tclark/op-intermediate-app-dev/01-intro/01-intro.md

 Since we're trying to write readbale code, we need to consider the question of coding *style*.
 Years ago programmers realised that it was useful to conform to a standard style.
 It made it easier to recognise the meaning of code when reading it.
 It also made it easier to code accurately when there was an agreed upon what to name things.

 Today most programming languages have an accepted style, but the details differ from language to language.
-Python has perhaps gone the farthest in this sense in that there is a well documented standard style described in the documnet [PEP 8](https://www.python.org/dev/peps/pep-0008/).
+Python has perhaps gone the farthest in this sense in that there is a well documented standard style described in the document [PEP 8](https://www.python.org/dev/peps/pep-0008/).
 This document is long and rather dry, so a [more human readable version](https://pep8.org/) is also available.
 You should look over these documents, but we'll summarise some important points here.
 Unlike syntax rules, you *can* break style rules, and sometimes it's acceptable if the resulting code is more readable.
 Generally, however, you should adhere to these rules.

 **File names**: Python source file and directory names should be lower case.
 Seperate words with an underscore if necessary, but generally keep them short.

 **Indenting, line length, and black lines**:
   - Python is unusual in the indenting is significant.
-It's necessary indeinting be consistent, but style guidlines call for indent to be four spaces.
+It's necessary indenting be consistent, but style guidlines call for indents to be four spaces.
 If you prefer to use your tab key for indents, text editors can be set to use four spaces in place of a tab character.
   - Lines should be fewer than 80 characters long.
   - Class definitions should be seperated with two blank lines.
-Methods shoule be seperated with one.
+Methods should be seperated with one.
 Top level functions (i.e., not within a class) should be seperated with two lines.

  **Naming**:
    - Class names should be `CamelCase`.